PRELIMINARY PROGRAMME

 • QUALITY & RELIABILITY

-Manuel Sánchez and Juan Barbero with Alter Technology
+Juan Barbero is with Alter Technology

 Léo Farhat with ESA ESTEC